Show name: Ghosts

 Ghosts was quickly renewed for a third season, which has recently finished on BBC.
 There are only six half-hour episodes per season, keeping it short but sweet.

 I was always left wanting more.
-Ghosts has been well received critically, and it has been picked up for an American version as well by CBS, which no doubt Jim will take great pleasure in slyly watching behind my back in retaliation.
+Ghosts has been well received critically, and it has been picked up for an American version as well by CBS for an American version.

 If you’ve enjoyed this review, you might like to subscribe to my blog.